OSA implementation timeline

 - By 16 March 2025: illegal harms duties in force.
 All providers must complete an illegal harms risk assessment and from this date (when the illegal harms codes are expected to be in force) must take measures to ensure compliance with them.

-- April 2025: Ofcom is due to publish its statement on protection of children, including the final guidance for children’s risk assessments and its codes of practice for user-to-user services and search.
+- April 2025: Ofcom published its statement on protection of children, including the final guidance for children’s risk assessments and its codes of practice for user-to-user services and search.

-- April 2025: Ofcom is due to launch a further consultation on the next iteration of the illegal harms codes of practice
+- Spring 2025: Ofcom is due to launch a further consultation on the next iteration of the illegal harms codes of practice

 - Spring 2025: DSIT is due to lay its regulations for the OSA super-complaints designation regime.

-- Summer 2025: Ofcom is due to publish its register of categorised services (subject to the regulations receiving Parliamentary approval)
+- Summer 2025: Ofcom is due to publish its register of categorised services and final transparency guidance.

 - Summer 2025: Ofcom is due to publish its report on researcher access to data; DSIT is also expected to launch a consultation on regulations required to bring the researcher access regime provisions, included in Data (Use and Access) Bill, into force.

-- Summer/winter 2025: Ofcom is due to issues its draft and final transparency notices issued to categorised services.
+- Summer/winter 2025: Ofcom is due to issue its draft and final transparency notices issued to categorised services.

 - Early 2026: Ofcom is expected to launch its consultations on the various additional duties on categorised services.